Center-of-mass energy dependence of intrinsic-$k_T$ distributions obtained from Drell-Yan production: PB TMDs and calculation of the DY cross section

 The width of the Gaussian distribution $\sigma$ is related to the parameter $q_s$ via $q_s = \sqrt{2} \sigma$.

 The \PBM\ method takes into account angular ordering by relating the evolution scale $|{\bf q}^\prime| = q'$ to the transverse momentum \qt :

 The transverse momentum of the parton, $\bf k$, is the vectorial sum of the intrinsic transverse momentum of the initial parton and all the transverse momenta emitted in the evolution process.
 The \PBM\ evolution equation has been used to determine collinear and TMD distributions by fits to deep-inelastic measurements at HERA~\cite{Martinez:2018jxt}.
 Two different sets were obtained, depending of the scale choice in \as .
 In \PBset~Set1 the evolution scale $ q' $ was used as scale in \as , as in DGLAP evolution calculations like \qcdnum~\cite{Botje:2010ay}, leading to collinear distributions identical to the ones obtained as HERAPDF.
 In \PBset~Set2 the transverse momentum \qt\ was used as the scale in \as , leading to different collinear and TMD distributions.
-This scale choice for \as\ is motivated from angular ordering, and leads to two different regions: a perturbative region, with $\qt > q_0$, and a non-perturbative region of $\qt < q_0$, where \as\ is frozen at $q_0$.
+This scale choice for \as\ is motivated from angular ordering, and leads to two different regions: a perturbative region, with $\qt > q_0$, and a non-perturbative region of $\qt < q_0$.
+In order to avoid the divergency at the Landau pole, \as\ is frozen for $\qt < 1 $ \GeV .

 The requirement of the perturbative region, $\qt > q_0$, leads directly to a restriction of $z$ as given by eq.(\ref{angord}):